About Files and Directories

 At a Glance

-To effectively use the file system, know what to expect from the file system itself and which technologies are available for accessing it.
+To effectively use the file system, you must know what to expect from the file system and which technologies are available for accessing it.

 The File System Imposes a Specific Organization